-The program find-siblings consumes an input symbol and a family tree. and produces a list of symbols.
+The program find-siblings consumes a list of family trees (either an FT or a person) and a symbol and produces a list of symbols.
 The symbols in the output list are the names of the siblings of the person named in the input symbol.
 You may assume that a name appears at most once in a family tree.